jqhoogland/rationalia-starter/LW/Concepts/Road To AI Safety Excellence.md

 As mentioned before, it seems best to cover this in a sequence of articles on Arbital, or to recommend [an existing course](http://web.stanford.edu/class/cs103/) that teaches this stuff well enough.

-## The state of the project & getting involved
+## The State of the Project & Getting Involved

 If you're enthusiastic about volunteering, fill in [this form](https://goo.gl/forms/m38tKbmDBFMgSyMz1)

 To be low-key notified of progress, join [this Facebook group](https://www.facebook.com/groups/1421511671230776/)

-One particularly useful and low-bar way to contribute is to join our special study group, in which you will be asked to summarize AIS resources (papers, talks, ...), and create mind maps of subjects.
+One particularly useful and low-bar way to contribute is to join our special study group, in which you will be asked to summarize AIS resources (papers, talks, …), and create mind maps of subjects.
 You can find it in the Facebook group.

 ## Curriculum